LSanten/LSanten.github.io/_mms-md/CLIMATE-CHANGE-A.md

 (disruption & coercion relate to [[EXTRACTION-A]])

 He and Linda Vanasupa  have continuously pointed at the key-leverage point to address the cause of climate change by re-learning and re-integrating the practice of the **values** *cooperation, care, and consent*.

+No technical solution can address the root cause of climate change if it doesn’t intentionally change the place from which we operate (also known as [ONTOLOGICAL-PRIMITIVES](ONTOLOGICAL-PRIMITIVES.md)).